Akita Prefecture: Economy and population

 Like much of the Tōhoku Region, Akita's economy remains dominated by traditional industries such as agriculture, fishing, and forestry.
 This has led many young people to migrate to Tokyo and other large cities.
 Akita Prefecture has seen some of the most severe population decline in Japan: it is one of four prefectures in Japan registering declines in population since 1955.
-Its population also has the lowest percentage of children, at 11.2%.
-As of October 1, 2019, it has a population of approximately 966,000 people.
+Its population also has the lowest percentage of children (defined as under the age of 15), at 9.3% in 2022, down from 11.2% in 2010.
+38.6% of residents are 65 or older, the highest percentage of any Japanese prefecture.
+As of October 1, 2022, it has an estimated population of 944,902 people.

 The high rate of depopulation in Akita Prefecture has led smaller communities to merge with each other, which has affected the smallest of these merged communities.
 As depopulation in these communities continues, educational and health facilities have closed in some areas, encouraging families to migrate to larger cities for better access to health and educational opportunities and perpetuating the decline in population.
 This decline, combined with an aging population, has been concerning for rural communities.